Nasar-dev/Nasar-dev/README.md

 ## 🎯 Goal
-To become a professional Full Stack Web Developer.
+To secure a Front-End Developer Internship and gain hands-on experience in building responsive and user-friendly websites

 ## 📫 Contact